 The most important part of treatment is to rest.
 Do not undertake activities which hurt the foot or aggravate symptoms as will only cause painful symptoms to persist.

-Apply an ice pack regularly for 10 minutes at a time every hour initially to reduce pain and inflammation of the surrounding tissues.
+Apply a cold therapy wrap regularly for 10 minutes at a time every hour initially to reduce pain and inflammation of the surrounding tissues.
 As symptoms subside frequency of application can reduce to 2 or 3 times per day.
 Exercises and stretches to keep the foot and ankle strong and mobile are important as long as pain allows.
 Stretching the plantar fascia is important, especially if symptoms are worse in the morning.
-A plantar fasciitis night splint is excellent for stretching and preventing the plantar fascia tightening up over night.
+A plantar fasciitis night splint is excellent for stretching and preventing the plantar fascia tightening up overnight.

 Anti-Inflammatory medicine (e.g. ibuprofen) may be prescribed by a doctor but always check with a medical professional first as taking some medications such as ibuprofen should not be done if the patient has asthma.